 Field-hunting tip

-Look in hydrothermal tin veins in altered dacite porphyry country — that is the host setting where vauxite typically forms.
+Look in hydrothermal tin veins in altered dacite porphyry country, the host setting where vauxite typically forms.
 If you start seeing paravauxite, metavauxite, childrenite in float, you are in the right ground.
 Field specimens usually show a radiating globular aggregates, crusts, or small prismatic crystals habit, so train your eye for that shape before scanning the outcrop.